WU-Dingxiang/KaraCredit/README.md

-# KaraBay Online Shopping Website by Java
+# KaraBay - A Online Shopping Website by Java
 The KaraBay online website makes it easier to enjoy your shopping time.